-22 For greater certainty, this Article does not preclude the equitable, non-discriminatory and good faith application of a Party's laws relating to its social security, public retirement or compulsory savings programmes.
+13 For greater certainty, this Article does not preclude the equitable, non-discriminatory and good faith application of a Party's laws and regulations relating to its social security, public retirement or compulsory savings programmes.

-Article 9.10: Performance Requirements
+Article 8.10: Performance Requirements

-1. No Party shall, in connection with the establishment, acquisition, expansion, management, conduct, operation, or sale or other disposition of an investment of an investor of a Party or of a non-Party in its territory, impose or enforce any requirement, or enforce any commitment or undertaking:23

-- (a) to export a given level or percentage of goods or services; - (b) to achieve a given level or percentage of domestic content; - (c) to purchase, use or accord a preference to goods produced in its territory, or to purchase goods from persons in its territory; - (d) to relate in any way the volume or value of imports to the volume or value of exports or to the amount of foreign exchange inflows associated with the investment; - (e) to restrict sales of goods or services in its territory that the investment produces or supplies by relating those sales in any way to the volume or value of its exports or foreign exchange earnings; - (f) to transfer a particular technology, a production process or other proprietary knowledge to a person in its territory; - (g) to supply exclusively from the territory of the Party the goods that the investment produces or the services that it supplies to a specific regional market or to the world market; - (h) (i) to purchase, use or accord a preference to, in its territory, technology of the Party or of a person of the Party;24 or - (ii) that prevents the purchase or use of, or the according of a preference to, in its territory, a particular technology; or - (i) to adopt:
+- 1. Neither Party shall, in connection with the establishment, acquisition, expansion, management, conduct, operation, or sale or other disposition of an investment of an investor of a Party or of a non-Party in its territory, impose or enforce any requirement, or enforce any commitment or undertaking:14 - (a) to export a given level or percentage of goods or services; - (b) to achieve a given level or percentage of domestic content; - (c) to purchase, use or accord a preference to goods produced in its territory, or to purchase goods from persons in its territory; - (d) to relate in any way the volume or value of imports to the volume or value of exports or to the amount of foreign exchange inflows associated with the investment: - (e) to restrict sales of goods or services in its territory that the investment produces or supplies by relating those sales in any way to the volume or value of its exports or foreign exchange earnings; - (f) to transfer a particular technology, a production process or other proprietary knowledge to a person in its territory; or - (g) to supply exclusively from the territory of the Party the goods that the investment produces or the services that it supplies to a specific regional market or to the world market. - 2.
+Neither Party shall condition the receipt or continued receipt of an advantage, in connection with the establishment, acquisition, expansion, management, conduct, operation, or sale or other disposition of an investment of an investor of a Party or of a non-Party in its territory, on compliance with any requirement: - (a) to achieve a given level or percentage of domestic content; - (b) to purchase, use or accord a preference to goods produced in its territory, or to purchase goods from persons in its territory;

-23 For greater certainty, a condition for the receipt or continued receipt of an advantage referred to in paragraph 2 does not constitute a "requirement" or a "commitment or undertaking" for the purposes of paragraph 1.
+14 For greater certainty, a condition for the receipt or continued receipt of an advantage referred to in paragraph 2 does not constitute a "requirement" or a "commitment or undertaking" for the purposes of paragraph 1.